RithyHuot/postgresql-data-migration/README.md

 **REQUIREMENT:** Get [docker](https://docs.docker.com/engine/installation/linux/ubuntulinux/) and [docker-compose](https://docs.docker.com/compose/install/)

-Follow these steps to prepare a data container
+Follow these steps to prepare the data containers

 #### Old Database
 * Create a container that won't do anything other than keeping your data: